moyheen/moyheen.github.io/dynamic-feature-modules-101.md

 We also needed to update our CI configuration to generate universal and Armeabi apk files needed for QA testing.

-## What’s next? - Instrumentation tests?
+## What’s next?
+Instrumentation tests?

 We’re currently working on creating a shared test module that will host all the instrumentation tests.
 To achieve this, we needed to extract a new core feature module from the base app module.
 This will act as the new base module and depend only on the database module.
-The app module and the shared test module will depend on the code module.
+The app module and the shared test module will depend on the core module.
 We went through each file trying to determine if it should be migrated to the core module or remain in the app module.

 ## Final thoughts